 A. For the best results, apply an after-sun lotion immediately after you come in from the sun.
 Waiting until your skin becomes red, itchy, or inflamed only delays your relief and can make your peeling and blistering worse.

-A. For sunburned skin, an after-sun lotion that contains aloe vera is your best bet because it can reduce inflammation and help cool the skin.
+A. For sunburned skin, using an after-sun lotion that contains aloe vera is your best bet because it can reduce inflammation and help cool the skin.
 Avoid any after-sun lotions that contain petroleum jelly, which can actually prevent the heat from escaping your skin, as well as lidocaine or benzocaine, which are likely to irritate your skin further.